whitneylosinski/Pewlett_Hackard_Analysis/README.md

    ![unique_titles](https://github.com/whitneylosinski/Pewlett_Hackard_Analysis/blob/main/Data/PNG's%20of%20tables/unique_titles.png)

-   And finally, to find the number of eligible employees for retirement, a COUNT statement was used on the `unique_titles` and `current_uniqu_titles` tables to count the total number of employee numbers for each title and output two new tables called `retiring_titles` for all employees born between 1952 and 1955 and `current_retiring_titles` for only those still currently employed who were born within the date range, grouped by title in descending order.
-See the script and resulting table below.
+   And finally, to find the number of eligible employees for retirement, a COUNT statement was used on the `unique_titles` and `current_unique_titles` tables to count the total number of employee numbers for each title and output two new tables called `retiring_titles`, for all employees born between 1952 and 1955, and `current_retiring_titles`, for only those still currently employed who were born within the date range.
+The tables were grouped by title in descending order.
+See the scripts and resulting tables below.

     <table>
     <th>Challenge Script</th>